douglasgreen/outlines/computing/programming_languages/php.md

     -   Special characters can be escaped using a backslash `\` to treat them as literal characters.

 Understanding and mastering string manipulation and regular expressions in PHP is crucial for handling text processing tasks efficiently.
-Regular expressions, in particular, are a powerful tool in a PHP developer\'s arsenal, allowing for complex pattern matching and data validation tasks that are essential in web development.
+Regular expressions, in particular, are a powerful tool in a PHP developer's arsenal, allowing for complex pattern matching and data validation tasks that are essential in web development.

 ## Object-Oriented Programming in PHP

 ### Object-Oriented Programming (OOP) in PHP

-Object-Oriented Programming (OOP) is a programming paradigm that uses \"objects\" -- data structures consisting of data fields and methods -- and their interactions to design applications and computer programs.
+Object-Oriented Programming (OOP) is a programming paradigm that uses "objects" -- data structures consisting of data fields and methods -- and their interactions to design applications and computer programs.
 PHP supports OOP and provides features to implement it effectively.

 #### Introduction to OOP Concepts